bholloway/gulp-inject-webpack-plugin/README.md

   plugins : [
     new IndexHTMLPlugin('html', 'index.html'),
 	new ChunkManifestPlugin(),
-	new GulpInjectPlugin(['manifest.json', 'index'])
+	new GulpInjectPlugin(['manifest.json', /^vendor\b/ 'index'])
   ]
 }
 ```

 The `output` options should be configured to your own taste, but it is a good idea to use a `chunkhash` for [long term caching](https://medium.com/@okonetchnikov/long-term-caching-of-static-assets-with-webpack-1ecb139adb95).

 Note the usage of `IndexHTMLPlugin`.
-This allows you to add assets such as `favicon.ico` and such that they are processed by Webpack.
+This allows you to add assets such as `favicon.ico` to your HTML such that they are processed by Webpack.

 Note the usage of `ChunkManifestPlugin`.
 This is important for [long term caching](https://medium.com/@okonetchnikov/long-term-caching-of-static-assets-with-webpack-1ecb139adb95) and will produce a `manifest.json` that should be injected as the first item.

+Note the usage of a Regular Expression for the `vendor` chunk.
+This will allow you to do **bundle splitting** as discussed below.

 ### Source file